afhpayne/goose/README.md

 If you're not used to python scripts, using them is still easy.
 * You must run it from your terminal, just like Mutt and Alpine

-* You save goose.py in a folder, open that folder and type:
+* Save goose.py in a folder, open that folder and type:
     ```
     python3 goose.py
     ```